 Step 4: Submit Application Documents

-If approved, funds are often paid directly to contractors.
+Funding approval may take 2 to 6 weeks, and funds are often paid directly to contractors.

 How Long Does It Take to Receive a Home Repair Grant?